-If you use the Checkmk Enterprise Editions, you can also define regular scheduled downtimes — for instance, for a mandatory reboot once a week.
+If you use one of the commercial editions, you can also define regular scheduled downtimes — for instance, for a mandatory reboot once a week.

 The effects of a scheduled downtime are as follows:

-In the Overview the affected objects (hosts and services) no longer appear as having problems.
+In the Overview the affected hosts and services no longer appear as having problems.